 People do escape high conflict.
 Individuals—even entire communities—can short-circuit the feedback loops of outrage and blame, if they want to.
 This is a mind-opening new way to think about conflict that will transform how we move through the world.

-Amanda Ripley is the New York Times bestselling author of The Smartest Kids in the World and The Unthinkable.
+Amanda Ripley is the New York Times bestselling author of The Smartest Kids in the World, High Conflict, and The Unthinkable.
 She writes for TheAtlantic, Politico, TheWashington Post, TheNew York Times, and TheWall Street Journal, among other publications.

 "Amanda Ripley has combined skilled reporting, deep research, and riveting storytelling into a stellar work about an urgent topic.
 At a moment when too many Americans are at each other’s throats, this is the book our country needs." – Daniel H. Pink, author of When, Drive, and To Sell is Human